How to Tell If Someone Screenshotted Your TikTok Post

 Follow these steps to do disable video downloads on your profile:

 - Go to your profile and tap on the three-dot icon in the upper right corner of the screen.

-- Now select Privacy and Safety.
+- Now select Privacy and safety.

-- Tap to disable it, and your followers will no longer see the download button under your videos.
+After following these steps, your followers will no longer see the download button under your videos.

 Reactions and Comments